TriplyDB/Documentation/docs/triplydb-js/index.md

 -->

   <dt>graphNames</dt>
   <dd>Argument `<code>graphNames</code>` optionally is an array of graph names.
-These names can be one of three types: 'string', instances of a 'Graph' class, or instances of 'NamedNodes'.</dd>
+These names can be one of three types: "string", instances of a "Graph" class, or instances of "NamedNodes".</dd>

   <dt>overwrite</dt>
   <dd>Accepts a Boolean value.
 An optional property that determines whether existing graph names in this dataset are allowed to be silently overwritten.
 If this argument is not specified, then `false` is used as the default value.</dd>